Massachusetts Hunting & Fishing

 - Decoys for hunting deer.

 - Discharge of any firearm or release of any arrow upon or across any state or hard-surfaced highway, or within 150 feet of any such highway, or possession of a loaded firearm, discharge of a firearm, or hunting on the land of another within 500 feet of any dwelling or building in use, except as authorized by the owner or occupant thereof.
-See page 26 for additional firearms regulations.

 - Electronic calls for hunting migratory game birds, wild turkey, or deer.
 This does not apply to the hunting of crows.

 - Ferrets: It is unlawful to hunt with a ferret.
 Possession of non-vaccinated/unneutered ferrets/fitches without a permit is unlawful.

 - Rifles and handguns are prohibited on WMAs stocked with pheasant or quail during the pheasant and quail season.

 - Importation, transportation, liberation, or possession of any live vertebrate protected under MGL Ch.
 131 except under permit from the Director.

 - It is illegal to import, process, or possess whole carcasses or parts of any cervids (members of the deer family) from states or provinces where Chronic Wasting Disease has been detected (including NY and PA).
 It is legal to import deer meat that is de-boned, cleaned skull caps, hides without the head, or a fixed taxidermy mount.
 No live deer, of any species, may be brought into Massachusetts for any purpose.